sgoldenlab/simba/docs/FAQ.md

 ## 15. After a Microsoft Windows 10 update, I get a GPU CUDA/cudnn error - it was working before the update and now it is complaining about about `.cv2 DLL`

-Try an go to Settings > Apps > Manage Optional Features > Add a Feature.
+In Windows, try an go to Settings > Apps > Manage Optional Features > Add a Feature.
 And then check the boxes for both Windows Media Player and for the Media Feature Pack.
-Restart the computer and try launching SimBA again.
+Restart the computer, and try launching SimBA again.